mvoyevoda/Aurora/README.md

 # Aurora

 Aurora is a quiz generation platform, powered by OpenAI's GPT-3.5.
-Designed to boost users' overall learning experience, Aurora offers users a personalized and interactive educational experience, enabling them to generate, take, and save quizzes as well as analyze their performance in-depth.
-You simply enter a quiz topic in plain English, specify number of questions, choose a difficulty, and hit generate!
+This user-friendly web application offers users a personalized and interactive educational experience, enabling them to generate, take, and save quizzes as well as analyze their performance in-depth.
+You simply enter a quiz topic in plain English, specify number of questions, choose difficulty, and hit generate!

 ![ezgif-3-2ca06bff51](https://github.com/mvoyevoda/Aurora/assets/102834064/4cebac36-9a27-42b0-a0f1-7add53372118)